-COB4:To gain programming knowledge on Python lists, tuples, dictionaries.
+COB4:To represent data using Python lists, tuples, dictionaries.

-COB5:To expose basic functionalities of file operations.
+COB5:To discover the use of file system in Python.

-- 1. Find the maximum of a list of numbers. - 2.
-Python program that accepts a string and calculate the number of digits and letters. - 3.
+- 1. Find the maximum of a list of numbers. - Python program that accepts a string and calculate the number of digits and letters. - 3.
 Python program to iterate over dictionaries using for loops. - 4.
 Python function to check whether a number is perfect or not. - 5.
 Python function to calculate the factorial of a number (a non-negative integer). - 6.
 Python program to solve the Fibonacci sequence using recursion. - 7.
 Find the most frequent words in a text read from a file. - 8.
 Given a pair of positive integers a and b (a < b; 0 < m < 9; 1 < n < = 10), write a program to smartly affix zeroes, while printing the numbers from a to b. - 9.
 Harry went to a movie with his friends in a and during break time he bought pizzas, puffs and cool drinks.
 Consider the following prices: